ashu1994/mongodb/README.md

-To setup MMS, simply set your keys in `node['mongodb']['mms_agent']['api_key']` and then add the `sc-mongodb::mms_monitoring_agent` recipe to your run list.
+To setup MMS, simply set your keys in `node['mongodb']['mms_agent']['api_key']` and then add the `mongodb::mms_monitoring_agent` recipe to your run list.
 Your current keys should be available at your [MMS Settings page](https://mms.mongodb.com/settings).

 The agent install and configurations is also available via a custom resource for